-As oral health care professionals, we have multiple patient encounters throughout the course of a year, and therefore, have an opportunity to have a significant impact on improving the oral and overall health of our patients.
+As oral health care professionals, we have multiple patient encounters with the same patient throughout the course of a year, and therefore, have an opportunity to have a significant impact on improving the oral and overall health of our patients.
 The dental clinic setting provides an opportunity for diagnosis and treatment of disease processes in the oral cavity, both acute and comprehensive oral issues.
 In addition, there is a unique opportunity to screen, assess, and monitor patients who are at risk and/or have been diagnosed with chronic systemic medical conditions.
-Evaluating the patients medical status, discussing disease prevention, monitoring vital signs and reviewing the patient’s medication list are already part of a routine dental visit.
-Therefore, integrating a comprehensive medical and medication therapy management program in collaboration with other healthcare providers would be a natural extension with minimal impact on the dental visit that would facilitate dentist collaborating with other health providers to improve overall patient health.
+Evaluating the patient's medical status, discussing disease prevention, monitoring vital signs and reviewing the patient’s medication list are already part of a routine dental visit.
+Therefore, integrating a comprehensive medical and medication therapy management program in collaboration with other healthcare providers would be a natural extension with minimal impact on the dental visit that would facilitate dentists collaborating with other health providers to improve overall patient health.